Donor Acquistion is essential to ensuring your nonprofit stays viable and profitable

 The Key to Growing Your Database

-Acquiring new donors is absolutely essential for every nonprofit organization to successfully advance their cause.
+Acquiring new donors is absolutely essential for every nonprofit organization to successfully advance its cause.
 No matter how loyal and supportive your current donors are, they will not be your donors forever.
 As time goes on, and life happens, your nonprofit is bound to lose donors.

 Acquisition, or prospect, mailings allow nonprofits to reach new supporters and grow their databases.
 LDMI’s innovative acquisition strategies and direct response services have helped nonprofit organizations effectively acquire thousands of new donors in our more than 30-year history.

-We target prospects mostly likely to respond to your nonprofit’s mission, with packages tested to acquire new donors at low cost.
+We target prospects most likely to respond to your nonprofit’s mission, with packages tested to acquire new donors at low cost.
 We test, and re-test, packages and mailing strategies to develop proven winners that consistently bring in large numbers of new donors.
 And once we acquire those new donors, we’ll work with you to sustain and increase their level of giving for years to come.

 Contact LDMI today to start bringing in new donors to your nonprofit organization.